-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in Medical Curriculum

 Beginning in the foundational sciences curriculum, students are assigned a dedicated, longitudinal faculty advisor.
-Longitudinal advisors are charged with ensuring a smooth transition for students, both personally and professionally, from the pre-medical curriculum or other undergraduate studies, to the start of the medical curriculum and throughout the phase 1, foundational sciences, curriculum
+Longitudinal advisors are charged with ensuring a smooth transition for students, both personally and professionally, from the pre-medical curriculum or other undergraduate studies, to the start of the medical curriculum and throughout the phase 1, foundational sciences, curriculum.